-One of three essential components of a Workshop on Biblical Exposition is what we call the Principles of Exposition, or preaching instructions.
-During this portion of a workshop, we will teach a handful of lessons on how to interpret and explain the message of the Scriptures in an accurate and accessible way.
-This page is really meant as a reference to those who have participated in a workshop before and as an introduction to those who are about to participate in a workshop.
-The following five instructions are brief examples of what a workshop might cover in the Principles of Exposition portion.
+One of three essential components of a Workshop on Biblical Exposition is what we call the Principles of Exposition, or instructions sessions.
+During this portion of a Workshop, we will teach a handful of lessons on how to interpret and explain the message of the Scriptures in an accurate and accessible way.
+This page is meant as a reference to those who have participated in a Workshop before and as an introduction to those who are about to participate in a Workshop.
+The following instructions are brief examples of what a Workshop might cover in the Principles of Exposition portion.
 Additionally, a great debt is owed to Dick Lucas of the Proclamation Trust in London for these principles.
-Many, if not all, of the ideas come from Lucas and the remainder are certainly inspired by his approach to the text of Scripture.
+Several of the ideas come from Lucas and the remainder are certainly inspired by his approach to the text of Scripture.

 |STAYING ON THE LINE

 Principle: We must stay on the line of Scripture, never straying above it or below it.

 Explanation: We are often tempted to say more than the Scriptures, zealously venturing into religious pietism, which becomes a kind of legalism.
 We judge others who do not maintain our extra-Biblical traditions and standards.
 In so doing, we add to the Scriptures.
 We can also be tempted to dip below the line into liberalism and pragmatism, ignoring both the content and point of Scripture.
 In so doing, we subtract from the Scriptures.
 As teachers of God’s Word, we must commit ourselves to saying nothing more or less than the Scriptures say.
 It is a matter of obedience (Deuteronomy 4:2, Revelation 22:18-19).

 Strategies: be aware of both extremes, anticipate how those who farthest above and the farthest below might treat the text, test consistency of your reading with the rest of Scripture